phorton1/Arduino-esp32_cnc3018/docs/hardware.md

 ![stl_z_wire_up.jpg](images/stl_z_wire_up.jpg)

-The second asembly attaches to the top of the zAxis stepper motor by removing two of the existing 3mm screws and replacing them with 3mm screws that are 10mm longer than the originals.
+The second assembly attaches to the top of the zAxis stepper motor by removing two of the existing 3mm screws and replacing them with 3mm screws that are 10mm longer than the originals.
 It has two caps to secure the wire bundle securely.

 ![stl_z_wire_mount.jpg](images/stl_z_wire_mount.jpg)

-The wires are held in by a capd secured with two 3mm machine screws directly into the plastic. gd
+The wires are held in by a cap secured with two 3mm machine screws directly into the plastic.

-The assembly serves to direct the stepper motor cable downwards, the spindle motor cable upwards, and the z-limit switch cable to the side in such a way that it wont interfere with the x zero switch which contacts the body of the stepper motor and works perfectly to keep them from hitting the lcd screen, etc.
+The assembly serves to direct the stepper motor cable downwards, the spindle motor cable upwards, and the z-limit switch cable to the side in such a way that it won’t interfere with the x zero switch which contacts the body of the stepper motor and works perfectly to keep them from hitting the lcd screen, etc.